f5devcentral/f5-automation-labs/docs/class2/module3/lab2.rst

 Lab |labmodule|\.\ |labnum| - Execute f5-newman-wrapper for a **Build** Workflow
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Your environment has already been seeded with 5 ``f5-newman-wrapper`` files, these
+During the build of the Super-NetOps Container 5 ``f5-newman-wrapper`` files were,
-files will execute against the collections noted in the previous lab.
-This lab
+``git clone``'d into your lab, these files will execute against the collections
-will cover the **Build** aspect, creating a Virtual Server Framework containing all
+noted in the previous lab.
+This lab will cover the **Build** aspect, creating a
-the pieces required for this demo service.
+Virtual Server Framework (Service) containing all the pieces required for this
+testing, and deployment.

 ..
 NOTE:: This is a Postman Collection, and can also be imported into the Postman GUI client for viewing